asny/rust_to_js/README.md

 # rust_to_js
-Hello world example of Rust, OpenGL and SDL2 which supports compilation to javascript and WebGL 2.0.
+Hello world example of Rust, OpenGL and SDL2 which supports compilation to JavaScript/WebAssembly and WebGL 2.0.

-* Easy compilation for both desktop and web
+* Easy compilation for both desktop and web (both WebAssembly and JavaScript)
 * Guarantee that only features supported by WebGL 2.0 is used
 * Possible to preload resources (see https://kripken.github.io/emscripten-site/docs/porting/files/packaging_files.html)